Is Change Possible?

 What do you mean when you say homosexuals can change?

-A lot of damage has been done by Christians offering a simplistic concept of change.
-Many give the admonition that homosexuality is sin and that people just need to stop sinning.
+A lot of damage has been done by people offering a simplistic concept of change.
+Some Christians give the admonition that homosexuality is sin and that people just need to stop sinning.
 This approach lacks understanding and probably lacks compassion as well.
 While behavior is certainly one aspect of homosexuality, there are other facets of homosexuality that can also be changed.
 To address only the behavior is like looking at the tip of the iceberg while ignoring the bulk of ice beneath the water line.

-By change we mean that homosexually-oriented people can:
+By change we mean that people can:

 • Change our sense of identity - meaning change the way we define ourselves

-• Change in lifestyle
+• Change involvement in a same-sex sexual activities

-• Reduce, manage and in some cases, practically eliminate homosexual feelings and attractions
+• Reduce, manage and in some cases, practically eliminate, homosexual feelings and attractions

 We have several articles that explore the answer to this question in more depth.
 Click here to go to the articles section.